Manage Connectors in Presentations with Python

 connector.line_format.fill_format.solid_fill_color.color = draw.Color.crimson

-# Specifies the thickness of the connector's line
+# Set the connector's line thickness.

 connector.line_format.width = 3

-# Links the shapes together with the connector
+# Link the shapes with the connector.

 connector.start_shape_connection_site_index = 3

-connector.end_shape_connected_to = shapeTo
+connector.end_shape_connected_to = shape_to

 connector.end_shape_connection_site_index = 2

-adjValue_0 = connector.adjustments[0]
+adjustment_0 = connector.adjustments[0]

-adjValue_1 = connector.adjustments[1]
+adjustment_1 = connector.adjustments[1]

 Adjustment

-adjValue_0.raw_value += 20000
+adjustment_0.raw_value += 20000

-adjValue_1.raw_value += 200000
+adjustment_1.raw_value += 200000

 The result:

-# Draw the vertical component of the connector
+# Draw the vertical component of the connector.

-x = connector.x + connector.width * adjValue_0.raw_value / 100000
+x = connector.x + connector.width * adjustment_0.raw_value / 100000

 y = connector.y

-height = connector.height * adjValue_1.raw_value / 100000
+height = connector.height * adjustment_1.raw_value / 100000

-sld.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, x, y, 0, height)
+slide.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, x, y, 0, height)

 The result: